marq4/RandomVideoClipGeneratorCloudService/README.md

 # Random Video Clip Generator Cloud Service

-Generate a list of your videos (text file), upload it, and then generate a playlist for VLC to play random clips.
+Generate a list of your videos (text file), upload it, and then download a playlist for VLC to play random clips.

 * To fork the project: https://github.com/marq4/Random-Video-Clip-Generator
 * The recommended way to display random video clips: https://github.com/marq4/Random-Video-Clip-Generator-Docker